swiftlang/swift-evolution/proposals/0075-import-test.md

-Expanding the build configuration suite to test for the ability to import certain modules was [first introduced](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160215/010693.html) on the Swift-Evolution list by Kevin Ballard.
-Although his initial idea (checking for Darwin to differentiate Apple targets from non-Apple targets) proved problematic, developers warmly greeted the notion of an import-based configuration test.
+Expanding the build configuration suite to test for the ability to import certain modules was [first introduced](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160215/010693.html) on the Swift-Evolution list by Lily Ballard.
+Although her initial idea (checking for Darwin to differentiate Apple targets from non-Apple targets) proved problematic, developers warmly greeted the notion of an import-based configuration test.
 Dmitri Gribenko wrote, "There's a direction that we want to move to a unified name for the libc module for all platform, so 'can import Darwin' might not be a viable long-term strategy."